ME-ICA/tedana/docs/approach.rst

 TE-dependence (:math:`R_2`) and TE-independence (:math:`S_0`) models can then be fit to these betas.
-For more information on how these models are estimated, see `Dependence metrics`_.
+For more information on how these models are estimated, see :ref:`dependence models`.
 These models allow calculation of F-statistics for the :math:`R_2` and :math:`S_0` models (referred to as :math:`\kappa` and :math:`\rho`, respectively).